 The Saudi Province of Amlaj (previously referred to as ‘Al-Hawra’ by the locality) has much to offer regarding scenic marine adventures.
 From beaches with varying sand colors to pristine mountainous and sandy islands, Amlaj has it.

-You can take a dive in the picturesque turquoise waters, explore the coral reefs, or even hire one of the local boatmen for fishing.
-Suppose you’re on the less adventurous side.
-In that case, you can simply book a tour of the area, including visiting all the available sites and snorkeling in the waters.
+You can dive in the picturesque turquoise waters, explore the coral reefs, or even hire one of the local boatmen for fishing.
+If you’re less adventurous, you can book a tour of the area, including visiting all the available sites and snorkeling in the waters.

 Asir

-The southern region of Saudi Arabia is filled with luscious greenery, cloud-shrouded mountain tops, and a chance to reconnect with nature.
+The southern region of Saudi Arabia offers luscious greenery, cloud-shrouded mountain tops, and a chance to reconnect with nature.
 Asir is a plateau in this region that receives much more rainfall than the rest of the country and region.

 Named after the tribes occupying the area, it is an excellent retreat from the daily bustle of life.
 The fresh air, the hospitality of the locals, and the scenic beauty make it one of the most relaxing and lovely spots in the Kingdom.